Ronald Acuña Jr. Player Props: Braves vs. Guardians

-On Tuesday, Ronald Acuna Jr. (.511 on-base percentage in past 10 games, 98 points above season-long percentage) and the Atlanta Braves face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 7:10 PM ET.
+Ronald Acuna Jr. and his .511 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Cleveland Guardians and Cal Quantrill on July 5 at 7:10 PM ET.

 Ronald Acuña Jr. Game Info & Props vs. the Guardians